Fellow; Director, Equity in the Energy Transition Initiative

-Daniel Raimi is a Senior Research Associate at Resources for the Future and a lecturer at the Gerald R. Ford School of Public Policy.
-He works on a range of energy policy issues with a focus on oil and gas regulation and taxation and climate change policy.
-He has published in academic journals including Science, Environmental Science and Technology, Energy Policy and Journal of Economic Perspectives, popular outlets including The New Republic, Newsweek, Slate, and Fortune, and presented his research for policymakers, industry and other stakeholders around the United States and internationally.
-The Fracking Debate, his first book, combines stories from his travels to dozens of oil and gas producing regions with a detailed examination of key policy issues, and is published by Columbia University Press as part of the Columbia University Center on Global Energy Policy book series (www.thefrackingdebate.com).
+Daniel Raimi is a fellow at RFF and a lecturer at the Gerald R. Ford School of Public Policy at the University of Michigan.
+He works on a range of energy policy issues with a focus on tools to enable an equitable energy transition.
+He has published in academic journals including Science, Science Advances, Environmental Science and Technology, Journal of Economic Perspectives, Review of Environmental Economics and Policy, Energy Research and Social Science, and Energy Policy, in popular outlets including The New Republic, Newsweek, Slate, and Fortune, and quoted extensively in national media outlets such as CNN, NPR's All Things Considered, New York Times, Wall Street Journal, and many more.
+He has presented his research for policymakers, industry, and other stakeholders around the United States and internationally, including before the US Senate Budget Committee and the Energy and Mineral Resources Subcommittee of the US House's Natural Resources Committee.
+In 2017, he published The Fracking Debate (Columbia University Press), a book that combines stories from his travels to dozens of oil- and gas-producing regions with a detailed examination of key policy issues.

 He received his master’s degree in public policy from Duke University’s Sanford School of Public Policy and his bachelor’s degree in music from Wesleyan University.
-Prior to entering graduate school at Duke, Raimi worked as a guitarist, composer, and music instructor in New York and Los Angeles.
+Prior to entering graduate school, Raimi worked as a guitarist, composer, and music instructor in New York and Los Angeles.
 In his spare time, he still plays music (mostly jazz and bluegrass), cooks, plays tennis, and spends time with family.
-He lives in Ann Arbor, Michigan, with his wife Kaitlin and son Julian.
+He lives in Ann Arbor, Michigan, with his wife and kids.